 (1859), near Provo

-A temporary Federal post on the Timpanagos (Provo) River, about eight miles from town.
+A temporary U.S. Army post on the Timpanagos (Provo) River, about eight miles from town.

 (1825 - 1828), near Provo

 An independent fur trading post built by William H. Ashley and Jedediah Smith during the fall of 1825, or perhaps in the spring of 1826, on the east shore of Utah Lake.
-It was reportedly armed with one cannon before the post was sold to the Rocky Mountain Fur Company in 1826.
+It was reportedly armed with one cannon before the post was later sold to the Rocky Mountain Fur Company in 1826.
 Its exact location remains unknown to archaeologists.

 (1849 - 1858), Provo